 What you will learn in this article:

 Happiness and health: concrete examples

 In some respects, yes it does.
 Happier people live longer, for example.
-And the “positivity” levels of memoirs written by nuns at age 22 accurately predicted how long they would live.
+And the “positivity” levels of nuns at age 22 (as indicated by their self-penned memoirs) accurately predicted how long they would live.
 In other words, the more positive emotional content in the nun’s memoir, the longer her life expectancy.

 Other research has found that happier people enjoy better cardiovascular health, and generally exhibit healthier behaviors.
 Happiness also has a positive effect on pain mitigation, and is associated with slower disease progression and faster recovery.

 Lack of strong evidence